 - I'm planning to also create my PSG board for the real ZX81 (and my own clone the ZX81+38)I wrote about it https://revspace.nl/ZONX81plus41_PSG_Board_with_sd-card_interface_for_the_ZX-81

 - I'm also busy building a very much simplified and tiny version of a TZXDuino.
 I have got a TZXDuino kit working which is used at the National VideoGame Museum in Zoetermeer, where I am a volunteer.
-It is used to upload a game each day onto the Sinclair Spectrum 48K (model 3) that is in the home computer part of the museum, ext to a C64, a Philips MSX-2 and a Amiga 500, all of which run a game to use, except for the Spectrum.
+It is used to upload a game each day onto the Sinclair Spectrum 48K (model 3) that is in the home computer part of the museum, next to a C64, a Philips MSX-2 and a Amiga 500, all of which run a game to use, except for the Spectrum.
 The spectrum has been modified with a low power loss switching 5Volt regulator, so it doesn't get hot anymore, it has its keyboard foil replaced, and uses an 16K EEPROM which holds two copies of the 8K ROM, with a hidden switch to select which half of the ROM was used.
 In the past one of the copies was replaced with a game that was available in cartridge format, but built into the Spectrum, but there were only 10 different cartridges ever made, and none of the available games had an attract mode, so the game only offered a simple black and white menu.
 Not suitable for use in our museum.
-The TZXDuino is now used to load an attractive game into the Spectrum.
+The TZXDuino is now used to load an attractive game (with an attract mode§)into the Spectrum.
 Most often Manic Miner is used.
-But getting the TZXDuino every day, and 5 minutes later removing it is a bit of a chore, so I want to replace it with a buit in version, needing just two hidden buttons, and no screen. so all the operator has to do is to enter CLOAD "" on the spectrum, and pushing a single button to start the TZXDuino hidden inside the Spectrum, after that he can simply walk away knowing that the upload process will never fail. for design information see: https://revspace.nl/TZXDuino_pico
+But getting the TZXDuino every day, and 5 minutes later removing when the game was loaded was is a bit of a chore, so I went to replace it with a buit in version, needing just two hidden buttons, and no screen. so all the operator has to do is to enter LOAD "" on the spectrum, and pushing a two buttons to start the TZXDuino hidden inside the Spectrum, after that he can simply walk away knowing that the upload process will never fail. for design information see: https://revspace.nl/TZXDuino_pico